 Brazil, located on the east coast of South America, is a federal republic characterized by its large and growing domestic market, diversified economy and oil industry.
-Brazil has a population of over 200 million people and is the world's ninth largest economy with proven oil reserves of approximately 12.8 billion Bbls and proven gas reserves of approximately 370 billion m3 (as of 2017 as reported by the ANP) as a result of exploration success and a regulatory framework that allows for private investment.
+Brazil has a population of over 210 million people and is the world's ninth largest economy with proven oil reserves of approximately 13.4 billion Bbls and proven gas reserves of approximately 13 trillion cubic feet (as of 2018 as reported by the ANP) as a result of exploration success and a regulatory framework that allows for private investment.